mtsdb/Alx_DjangoLearnLab/social_media_api/README.md

 The custom user model extends Django's AbstractUser with:
 - bio: Text field for user biography
 - profile_picture: Image field for profile picture
-- followers: Many-to-many relationship for following other users
+- following: Many-to-many relationship for users this user follows

 ## Authentication